Safely Introducing a Wide Variety of Foods to Your Baby

 Before You Get Started

-It is important to note that some babies may be more likely to have a food allergy.
-For instance, if your family has a history of food allergy, you already suspect your baby has a food allergy, or your baby has eczema.
-In these cases, be sure to talk to your pediatrician as soon as possible and before introducing foods that commonly cause allergies.
+Research now shows that introducing peanuts to your infant early can help reduce the risk of peanut allergy for your baby.
+However, before you get started, it’s important to note that some babies may be more likely to have a food allergy.
+For instance, if your family has a history of food allergy, you already suspect your baby has a food allergy, or your baby has severe eczema or an egg allergy, wait to give peanut-containing foods until your doctor says it is okay.
 If your baby does have a food allergy or eczema, your doctor may want to refer you to an allergist and/or run some tests before introducing certain foods.
 For babies that are considered at high risk, it is important to discuss with your pediatrician and allergist early (before they are four months old) as some babies may benefit more from early introduction, potentially preventing food allergy.

 How do you know if your baby is ready to start solid foods?